n3vilreal/rakta.github.io/README.md

 ii) Donating
   *steps*
-  1. After getting call open your app and see the code of hospital if it verifies you are good to go.
+  1. After getting call you are good to go.